How to Use Neti Pot

 The solution will drain out of the nostril closest to the sink basin.

 - Continue to pour the solution into your nostril until the neti pot is empty.

-- Once you’ve used all of the solution, remove the neti pot from your nostril and bring your head up.
+- Once you’ve used all of the solutions, remove the neti pot from your nostril and bring your head up.

 - Breathe through both nostrils to clear out your nose.

-- Use a tissue to absorb remaining saline and mucus that drips from your nose.
+- Use a tissue to absorb the remaining saline and mucus that drips from your nose.